The offender never pardons.

 George Herbert (17c Welsh poet)

-In this area we will first consider when protection is really needed.
-In our complex interactions this is not always clear, so protection is sometimes misused (to justify aggression) or abandoned (to avoid appearing aggressive).
-After that we will focus on social resilience, responses to adverse behaviour, and assertiveness.
+In the complex world we live in, it is not always clear when protection is really needed, and it is sometimes misused (to justify aggression) or abandoned (to avoid appearing aggressive).
+So, we will first consider that and then address social resilience, responses to adverse behaviour, and assertiveness.

 When protection is needed